The Liturgy of the Word

 ANNOUNCEMENTS

-Please join us for an informal short Eucharist on Wednesday evenings at 5pm.
-This Mass includes an option for the reception of the Sacrament of the Anointing of the Sick.
-All are welcome.
+Our Healing Mass will be held at 4pm during Standard Time.
+Please join us for this informal short Eucharist that includes an option for the reception of the Sacrament of the Anointing of the Sick.

 Firm Foundation (Homeless Day Shelter)